-Community School utilizes the Teachers College Reading and Writing Project (TCRWP) Writing Units of Study (SK-6th grade) and Reading Units of Study (3rd-6th grades).
+Community School utilizes the Teachers College Reading and Writing Project (TCRWP) Units of Study by Lucy Calkins and colleagues.
 The Units of Study reflect the latest research on data-based, responsive instruction.
 The program is differentiated, responsive to student needs, and provides a strong focus on the editing and rewriting process.